 Please remember to always keep in mind the unit that you are querying.
 If you query in individual tokens, you do not have to consider separators such as spaces, punctuation, tabs etc. If, on the other hand, you work on a whole message, you have to take such things into account.
-You also have to remember that querying over whole messages is very slow and can end in errors when the server is overloaded.
+You also have to remember that querying over whole messages is very slow and can lead to time outs.